ctnadovich/ebrevet/README.md

 <img src="https://parando.org/ebrevet/v19/ScreenShots/no_yes_upload.png" width=67%/>
 </div>

+### Abandoning a Ride

 While you are riding an event, you can hit the exit arrow on the upper left, returning to the main eBrevet Events page.
-To go back to riding and checking into controls, hit the CONTINUE RIDE button on the event card.
-Should you want to abandon an event, click the black X button next to the Riding Now indicator.
-It's possible to "Un-abandon" by hitting "RIDE" again.
+To go back to riding and checking into controls, hit the CONTINUE RIDE button on the event card. *Should you want to abandon an event*, click the black X button next to the Riding Now indicator.

+Yes, it's possible to "Un-abandon" (at least in the app -- not sure about your legs).
+Just hit "RIDE" again and the app will resume your ride.

 ### Check-In and Finish Codes